marcrow/redview/README.md

   - Preview your notes offline
   - See your notes as mind map without modification to have a global view.
 In case of pentest notes, it can be used as a "to be done" view to quickly know what tests have to be done on a specific target.
   - Search quickly data in your notes
-3. Work on large pentest/audit results
+2. Work on large pentest/audit results
   - Preview a large amount of data with mindmap
   - Search for specific keyword
-4. View massive md file tree
+3. View massive md file tree
   - same argument as for note preview knowledge preview.

 You may found other use case of this project.

 ## How it works
 When you run the python script a copy of the project is created in the directory provide in argument (/tmp/redview by default).
 In this new directory, summary are added at the top of each files and directory summary are created for each directory.
 In addition html file are created for markmap preview.

-## How it will works (in the future)
-In addition of the current usage, redview will be able to automatically update modification from the original working directory.
-Search based on tags set in yaml at the the top of md files.
-Update your sql db from your md note and vice versa.

 ## How to use it